 Cultivars

-- ‘Michael Lindsey’ is one of the best cultivars available.
-Dark flowers are exceptionally fragrant, and foliage is darker and shinier than the species.
-Its form is dense and compact.
-Fall color is reliably bright yellow.
+- ‘Michael Lindsey’ has dark flowers that are exceptionally fragrant, and the foliage is darker and shinier than the species.
+Its growth habit is dense and compact, reaching 6 feet tall and wide.
+The fall color is reliably bright yellow.

-- ‘Hartlage Wine’ is a hybrid between Calycanthus (syn.
-Sinocalycanthus) chinensis and C. floridus.
-Flowers are 3 inches wide, maroon to wine colored, with wide petals and a light fragrance.
-It grows larger and more upright than most sweet shrubs, at least 8 feet tall by almost 8 feet wide to 15 feet tall by 10 feet wide.
+- ‘Hartlage Wine’ (C. x raulstonii) has flowers that are 3 inches wide, maroon to wine colored, with wide petals and a light fragrance.
+It grows larger and more upright than most sweet shrubs, at 8 to 15 feet tall

-- ‘Venus’ is another new hybrid with even more complicated parentage of C. chinensis C. floridus and C. occidentalis.
-The results are spectacular – ivory yellow buds open to 3-to 4 ½-inches wide, fragrant, white flowers with yellow and purple centers.
+- ‘Venus’ is a hybrid of C. chinensis, C. floridus and C. occidentalis.
+It has ivory yellow buds that open to 3-to 4 ½-inches wide, fragrant, white flowers with purple centers.
 Plants grow 6 to 10 feet tall and wide.

 Originally published 02/10